 On these pages you'll find everything you need to know about moving to Manchester.
-You can make your move much easier by booking onto our free Orientation Programme, which runs from 13 to 16 September.

-The Programme will give you practical advice and introduce you to the University and the city of Manchester.
+The programme will give you practical advice and introduce you to the University and the city of Manchester.
 You will get the opportunity to meet other new students as well as students who have been here for some time.

 The International Office arranges a range of pre-departure briefings in many cities around the world.
 The briefings cover topics ranging from the visa application process and academic life to accommodation and payment of fees, all aimed at helping our incoming international students.

 If we are arranging a pre-departure briefings in your area and you hold an offer from us, we will contact you to invite you to the briefing.

 If we are not organising a briefing in your country or city, or you are not able to attend, you might wish to book on one of the in-country briefings organised by the British Council or other external provider.
 These will not tell you specifically about Manchester but they will give you good general advice about coming to the UK and about living here.

 Our 2013/14 Arrival Guide is now available to view.
 This guide will give you lots of advice on planning your move to Manchester.
 Our Arrival guide for 2014/15 will be published online in February 2014.